baloise/open-source/docs/slides/intro-short-intern/PITCHME.md

 +++?color=#b8b8b8
 # 2. Contribute

-1. commitment to Openness - add to [Code of Conduct](https://www.baloise.com/en/home/about-us/corporate-governance.html)
+1. open is the default - add to [Code of Conduct](https://www.baloise.com/en/home/about-us/corporate-governance.html)

 2. time to learn and contribute: Goldcards+